LinuxTechnician/fprmck/README.md

 fpmrck is a opem-source tool for permissions monitoring.

+By this program you can check if permissions had changes during runtime of this program.

 fprmck is created  by Tymon Zagawa (LinuxTechnician on Github).
 If you want to contact with me just send me an email on address: tymon.zagawa@gmail.com

+I know that code might be dirty, but it works.
+In future versions some problems will be eliminated.

 License